shivannis/xandr-docs-public/xandr-docs/curate/working-with-advertisers.md

 ---
 title: Microsoft Curate - Working with Advertisers
-description: Learn who is an Advertiser and why Advertiser object is placed at the top level of the buy side of the Object Hierarchy. ms.date: 11/15/2023
+description: Learn who is an Advertiser, and why Advertiser object is placed at the top level of the buy side of the Object Hierarchy. ms.date: 11/15/2023

 ---